 - Wristband.
 You can wrap your face mask around your wrist to make a wristband.
 Great for keeping your face mask handy when you’re not wearing it – the wristband also wicks away sweat from your arms to keep your grip dry.

-How to pick the best face mask for fishing?
+How to pick the best face mask for fishing

 Size.
 Most fishing face masks are made from a fairly stretchy material and one size will fit most heads.
-Some masks like the Aqua Design are made from a less stretchy material, and come in a variety of sizes.
+Some masks like the Aqua Design are made from a less stretchy material and come in a variety of sizes.

 Materials.
 Most face masks are made from highly breathable synthetic microfiber.
 This material is lightweight, stretchy and wicks away moisture fairly well.
 However, it doesn’t provide much warmth.
+It similar to the material used in lightweight fishing hoodies.

 Some higher end masks are made of fine merino wool.
 If you’ve ever owned a merino wool sweater or socks, you know how warm and comfortable it can be.
 Merino keeps you warm while still being highly breathable and fast-drying.
 It’s also naturally odor-resistant.